mperium is a terrific book. This novel is the story of Cicero, a self made man in ancient Rome, during the

 himself elected consul.
 Harris does a terrific of describing the violent politics of Rome, the ambitions and power stuggles of the aristocrats as everyone tries to be the

 first among equals.
 Julius Caesar is portrayed as a dangerous and cunning man.
-It is no surprise that this novel is such a great read, I really enjoyed his book
+It is no surprise that this novel is such a great read, I really enjoyed Harris' book

 Pompeii.
 My only complaint is that I wished it had gone longer, I wanted to know a lot more about the life of Cicero (the novel ends when Cicero is 43) and the events of